-An example of a Data Flow where the data is collected, aggregated, joined to secondary stream, filtered then stored to designated sink.
+An example of a Data Flow is where the data is collected, aggregated, joined to a secondary stream, filtered, and stored to a designated sink.

 Like most things in the cloud, you are somewhat limited in what you are allowed to do.
-Even so, Data Flow only allows you to use the prebuilt operations for your transformations.
-Data Flow is under development, so we can expect more operations and capabilities.
+Even so, Data Flow only will enable you to use the prebuilt operations for your transformations.
+Data Flow is under development to expect more operations and capabilities.
 Data Flow will probably never be a messiah, but maybe something close to Batman.

 We mentioned DataBricks earlier.
 Data Flow is an extension of Azure DataBricks.
 Data Flow generates a JSON file out of your work in Data Factory.
 The JSON file is passed on to DataBricks as a blueprint.
 DataBricks generates equivalent Scala code that is passed on as a job, and the Scala code is finally executed on the cluster (previously defined) using Spark.
-Azure Data Factory manages code translation, spark optimisation, and executions, and will automatically scale-out nearing completion.
+Azure Data Factory manages code translation, spark optimisation, and executions and automatically scales out nearing completion.